 In his nearly five decades as a respected classical musician and conductor, Schwarz has received hundreds of honors and accolades.
 Over the years, he has received six Emmy Awards, 14 GRAMMY nominations, eight ASCAP Awards and numerous Stereo Review and Ovation Awards.

-In his nearly five decades as a respected classical musician and conductor, Schwarz has received hundreds of honors and accolades including Emmy Awards, GRAMMY nominations, ASCAP Awards and the Ditson Conductor’s Award.
-He was the first American named Conductor of the Year by Musical America and has received numerous honorary doctorates.
-The City of Seattle and named the street alongside the Benaroya Hall “Gerard Schwarz Place” in his honor.
+In his nearly five decades as a respected classical musician and conductor, Schwarz has received hundreds of honors and accolades.
+Over the years, he has received seven Emmy Awards, 14 GRAMMY nominations, eight ASCAP Awards and numerous Stereo Review and Ovation Awards.
+He holds the Ditson Conductor’s Award from Columbia University, was the first American named Conductor of the Year by Musical America and has received numerous honorary doctorates, including from his alma mater, The Juilliard School.
+In 2002, the American Society of Composers, Authors and Publishers honored

 Schwarz with its Concert Music Award and in 2003 the National Academy of Recording Arts & Sciences gave Schwarz its first “IMPACT” lifetime achievement award.
 Active in music advocacy on a national and state level, he served on the National Council of the Arts and is Honorary Chairman of the Board of Young Musicians Excelling, an organization in Washington State which supports music education in the Pacific Northwest.
 The City of Seattle recognized his outstanding achievements by naming the street alongside the Benaroya Hall “Gerard Schwarz Place” and the State of Washington gave him the honorary title of “General” for his extraordinary contributions as an artist and citizen.